dublinstreets/IISG_archive_transcoding/README.md

 ### Description
 <br>The transcoding is based on the text from the publiser, found in issue No.1 dating November / December 1975.</br>
 <img src="Documentation/img/text_from_the_publisher.png" width="50%">
 <br>The text is an entry point into the global topic of Self-Sufficient Living that the periodicals are adressing.
-More in detai, the text speculates about why there is a need for an individual to transfer to Self-Sufficient Living and encourages the reader to do so by bulding up a community via those printed issues.</br>
+More in detail, the text speculates about why there is a need for an individual to transfer to Self-Sufficient Living and encourages the reader to do so by bulding up a community via those printed issues.</br>

 ### Methods